learn-co-curriculum/dsc-probability-simulations-lab/README.md

 ## Introduction
-In this lab , we shall run simulations for simple total probability problems.
-We shall solve these problems by hand and also perform random sampling from a defined probability distribution repeatedly to see if our calculated results match with the results of random simulations.
+In this lab, we shall run simulations for simple total probability problems.
+We shall solve these problems by hand and also perform random sampling from a defined probability distribution repeatedly to see if our calculated results match the results of random simulations.

 ## Objectives
 You will be able to:
-* Perform simple random simulations using Numpy
+* Perform simple random simulations using `numpy`
 * Run simulations with conditional probabilities, total probability, and the product rule

 ## Exercise 1